acrooks2/ClassModels/OtherClasses/Landscape_and_Religion/README.md

 ## &nbsp;
-The NetLogo Graphical User Interface of the Model:
+The NetLogo Graphical User Interface of the model:
 ![The NetLogo Graphical User Interface](GUI.png)

 ## &nbsp;